 For better readability of the formulas the range of cells where routes are logged (Sheet Routes) are converted into a table named RoutesList.
 This step is not necessary but makes the work a bit more future proof.
 If all the rows in the table have been filled-in and add new entry is made on the line just beneath it, the table will automatically expand.
 The way tables are referenced (as demonstrated later) means that we no formulas will need be updated to accommodate the extra lines of data.

 The general formula would be examined inside out as it is being solved by Excel.

 At first the COUNTIF($E$3:E3;RoutesList[From])=0) is studied.

 Marked with (1) is the short list of unique items.
-This is a An expanding reference is present when formula addresses range by combining absolute reference at the beginning/ending of the range with a relative reference at… More so as the formula is expanded it will perform its function against an increasing range of cells.
+This is a running reference so as the formula is expanded it will perform its function against an increasing range of cells.

 On every instance when the function is run the the two arguments combined would return integer value for every row with trip origination points.
 This will vary between 0, if the record is not present in the unique list yet, and 1 — if the item has already been listed.Click to see how it looks

 Then at the point marked with (3) the produced stream of results is compared with the value of 0.
 This will return TRUE/FALSE values for every 0/1.Click to see how it looks